-M4A1(76)s manufactured by Pressed Steel Car
+M4A1(76)s Manufactured by Pressed Steel Car

 Pressed Steel Car was the only manufacturer of the M4A1(76), and produced a total of 3426 units from January 1944 through July 1945.